 SAT essay ACT essay

 For admission

 For placement

 For advising

 In place of an application essay

 As a validity check on the application essay

 No college policy as of now

-Not using essay component $\boxtimes$ $\boxtimes$
+Not using essay component × \boxtimes

-D. In addition, , does your institution use applicants' test scores f or academic advising? yes X no
+D. In addition does your institution use applicants' test scores f or academic advising? yes X no

-E. Latest date by which SAT or ACT scores must be received for fall-term admission April Latest date by which SAT Subject Test scores must be received for fall-term admission N/A
+E. Latest date by which SAT or ACT scores must be received for fall-term admission April 15Latest date by which SAT Subject Test scores must be received for fall-term admission N/A

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): BSC offers applicants a test optional path for admission, which

-• nterview and provide more supporting credentials in lieu of providing SAT or ACT
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): BSC offers applicants a test optional path for admission, which allows students to provide supporting credentials in lieu of providing SAT or ACT test scores.

-Ţ Please indicate which h tests your institution uses for placement (e.g., state tests):
+G. Please indicate which h tests your institution uses for placement (e.g., state tests):

-J. in tests your institution uses for placement (e.g., state tests).

-SAT $\sqcup$
+SAT

 ACT

 SAT Subject Tests

 AP

 CLEP

 Institutional Exam

-State Evam (specify)
+State Exam (specify) :